There Are 3 Million Rats in NYC, a 50% Increase Since 2010

 Results – 3 Million Rats in 2023

-According to our statistical analysis, there were 62,969 (±2,240) rat-inhabited lots in 2023, which is 7% of all lots in the city.
-Assuming each lot supports up to 50 rats, that means there are 3 million rats in New York City.
+Our statistical analysis showed 62,969 (±2,240) rat-inhabited lots in 2023, which is 7% of all lots in the city.
+If each supports up to 50 rats, that means there are 3 million rats in New York City.

 Infested Lots (Jan – Jun 2023) | Infested Lots (Jan – Jun 2024) | Marked Lots (“Recaptured”) | Total Estimated Infested Lots | Total Estimated Rat Population | |